Yoeri-z/manager/example/README.md

 # example

-This is an example of the manager.
+This is an example of the state buddy.
 It manages the state of a simple counter app